 Savary Island is one of the more unique places you will visit along the west coast and the island has very little infrastructure which is what makes it so charming.
 Once you get off the water taxi you’ll find gravel roads, beach huts and a whole lot of untouched wilderness to enjoy.
 The island is ideal for a day trip or you can rent a cabin or stay in the local campground if you want to extend your trip here.

 The best thing to do on Savary is to visit South Beach.
-This stretch of the island is home to a long stretch of pristine white sand and warm water that is ideal for swimming.
+This part of the island is home to a long stretch of pristine white sand and warm water that is ideal for swimming.
 Even the path down to the beach is cool, as you walk down a steep sandy trail that is cut into the side of the cliff that overlooks the beach.
 Enjoy basking in the sun, swimming, throwing a frisbee around and checking out the cool driftwood shelters that line the beach.

-We really enjoyed just walking along the main road that runs through the heart of Savary, Vancouver Boulevard, and checking out all of the unique cabins and eclectic shops.
+We really enjoyed just walking along the main road that runs through the heart of Savary, known as Vancouver Boulevard, and checking out all of the unique cabins and eclectic shops.
 This includes Riggers (the local pub), the food truck located in the back garden, the General Store, the Sugar Shack and some other stores that can be found as you wander along the main road.

 Most places on the island are cash only so be sure to have some cash with you.
-The General Store does allow you to get cash back with any purchase using a debit card if you are stuck.
+The General Store does allow you to get cash-back with any purchase using a debit card if you are stuck.

 If you want to reach the far end of the Island, especially if you are just visiting for the day, then we highly recommend that you bring your bike over on the water taxi or rent a bike from Savary Bike Rentals.
 You’ll have such an amazing time exploring this beautiful little island and all of the hidden treasures it has to offer.